 The Cayman Islands is made up of three small islands situated in the Western Caribbean Sea; Grand Cayman, Cayman Brac and Little Cayman, to the south of Cuba and north west of Jamaica.
 Grand Cayman is by far the largest island of the three, accounting for 76% of the country’s total landmass, and is home to the nation’s capital George Town.
 The island is made up of five districts; West Bay George Town, Bodden Town, East End, and North Side.

-Its popularity as a ‘safe haven’ is evidenced by ex-patriates from the US, Canada, Britain and South America accounting for around 50% of the country’s 58,000 population.
+Its popularity as a ‘safe haven’ is evidenced by expatriates from the US, Canada, Britain and South America accounting for around 50% of the country’s 68,000 population.
 As thee are no restrictions on foreign ownership in the Cayman Islands the country continues to prove popular for those looking for a primary or secondary residence.

-The year round high temperatures and sunshine, with a relatively small range in temperature, typically from 26C in the peak ‘winter’ season running from January to May, to 32C during the storm season that runs from June to October.
+What we call an endless Summer, the year-round high temperatures and sunshine, with a relatively small range in temperature, typically from 26C in the peak ‘winter’ season running from January to May, to 32C during the storm season that runs from June to October.
 The North East trade winds from ensure a very pleasant climate during the popular winter sun season.
-Thanks to the topography of the Caribbean Sea and natural barrier reefs encircling the coastlines, the islands are well protected from hurricanes and landslides.
-However, hurricanes do still threaten the islands, and having sustained extensive damage from Hurricane Ivan back in 2004, the country’s Government and business community acknowledged that upgrades in natural disaster management were needed.
+Thanks to the topography of the Caribbean Sea and natural barrier reefs encircling the coastlines, the islands are well protected from hurricanes and subsequent landslides.
+However, hurricanes do still threaten the islands, and having sustained extensive damage from Hurricane Ivan back in 2004, the country’s government and business community acknowledged that upgrades in natural disaster management were needed.
 As a result homes and buildings are now built to even higher standards than before (Miami Dade) using the latest technologies and highest grade materials, insured and prepared to deal with the prospect of future storms.

 With one of the largest offshore finance centres in the world and capital of the hedge fund and captive insurance industries, Cayman is considered one of the most affluent countries in the region, Cayman enjoyed considerable economic growth from 1998 to 2007 at an average of 3.1% before the onset of the economic recession.
 This had a noticeable impact on the economy as figures from the Economics and Statistics Office (ESO) show, with a 6.3% fall in GDP recorded in 2009.
 However, since 2011 the economy has been in recovery mode and growth of 1.5% was forecast earlier on this year.
 In the second quarter of this year consumer price inflation slowed to 0.7% from 2.3% in Q1.